Lisa M. Ginoza

-Lisa Miyoko Ginoza (born October 20, 1964) is an American lawyer from Hawaii who serves as the chief judge of the Hawaii Intermediate Court of Appeals.
+Lisa Miyoko Ginoza (born October 20, 1964) is an American lawyer from Hawaii who has served as an associate justice of the Supreme Court of Hawaii since 2024.
+She previously served as the chief judge of the Hawaii Intermediate Court of Appeals from 2018 to 2024.

 Education

 Ginoza received her bachelor's degree from Oregon State University, and her Juris Doctor from the William S. Richardson School of Law at the University of Hawaii.

-Legal and academic career
+Career

-Ginoza served as a law clerk to the Honorable Samuel P. King, Senior Judge of the United States District Court for the District of Hawaii.
+Ginoza served as a law clerk to the Judge Samuel Pailthorpe King of the United States District Court for the District of Hawaii.
 In 1990 she entered private practice with the law firm of McCorriston Miller Mukai MacKinnon, where she became a partner and over the course of fourteen years had an extensive civil litigation practice.
 From January 2005 until her appointment to the bench she served as first deputy attorney general for the State of Hawaii.
 Ginoza has also served as an adjunct professor in appellate advocacy at the William S. Richardson School of Law at the University of Hawaii.